KindXiaoming/KindXiaoming.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 ---

 Hi!
 I'm Ziming Liu (刘子鸣).
-I will join the [College of AI](https://collegeai.tsinghua.edu.cn/en/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/) as a tenure-track Assistant Professor, starting 2026 Fall.
+I will join the [College of AI](https://collegeai.tsinghua.edu.cn/en/) at [Tsinghua University](https://www.tsinghua.edu.cn/en/) as a tenure-track Assistant Professor, starting 2026 Fall (tentative).

 I am currently a postdoc at Stanford & Enigma, working with Prof. Andreas Tolias. <!--[Get my CV here](/assets/pdf/Ziming_resume.pdf).--> I obtained my PhD from Massachusetts Institute of Technology, advised by Prof. Max Tegmark.
 Before that, I obtained my B.S. from Peking University.
 My research interests lie in the intersection of AI and Science: